algorandfoundation/liquid-auth/docs/src/content/docs/architecture.md

 ### Answer

-An [Answer]() is created by a peer in response to an offer.
+An [Answer](https://datatracker.ietf.org/doc/html/rfc3264#page-19) is created by a peer in response to an offer.
-The answer description and candidates are emitted to the signaling service.
+The answer includes both the answer description and ICE candidates, which are then sent to the signaling service for further processing.

 ```mermaid
 sequenceDiagram